SideFx/wxTranslator/README.md

 2025-11-13:
 Added presets for Windows arm64 and msys2 clangarm64 toolchain to CMakePresets.json.
 Obviously there's no reliable method to detect the processor architecture in CMake at the moment.
 Tried a quirky workaround using PROCESSOR_IDENTIFIER, which works at least on my machines.

+2025-11-14:
+Added presets for MacOS to CMakePresets.json.
+Made adaptions to CMakeLists.txt accordingly.
+Stored sash position in app preferences.
+Added default xy-offset and window size for Mainwindow at first startup.
+New shell script for MSYS2 setup on Windows arm64.
+Created MacOS app.icns.